kuzned/rpi_weather/README.md

-# Getting and displaying weather information
+# Getting and displaying weather information with Python

 *Some Python scripts for retrieving weather data using Yahoo Weather API and then displaying it using Raspberry Pi, servo motor and LED or on HTML dashboard*